 E.g. concentration camps are for me a perversion of the Ego’s anger and hate – pure insanity.

 The same insanity which shows in the story of crucifixion.

 I separate between the Ego and the essence of the Human Being, it isn’t the same to me.
-Ego comes from unhealed traumas and pain which accumulated into one big pain-body.
-The nature of the pain-body is to want more pain.
+Ego comes from unhealed traumas and pain which accumulated into one big “pain-body”.
+The nature of the pain-body is to search for more pain.